Finding vitamins not sourced from China: a sobering statistic

 And so for years, we’ve been buying vitamins that say “made in the USA’, even though most if not all of the chemicals and raw ingredients that went into the vitamin are from China.

 Let’s take the best case scenario.
 As I mentioned in other posts, I visited China several years ago.
 When you step foot off the airplane in cities like Beijing, you are enveloped with a thick cloud of smog that follows you everywhere you go.
 That smog gets everywhere–into your lungs, into the dirt, into the air, into animals’ lungs, into plant life.
 And that’s in a city where they actually purport to regulate emissions.
 Those raw materials are all getting processed and getting into their end product.
 And then it gets into our bodies.

 It’s almost unfathomable to think that a government would intentionally produce substances that would hurt people.
 But look throughout history at evil regimes.
 Chemical, biological, nuclear, and conventional weapons are all designed to hurt people.
 Do the math.
 86% of Americans take vitamins or supplements.
 Over 90% of those are made from materials from China.
-Do you think the scientists of the PLA, just maybe, are looking at how they can exploit this to their advantage for use if and when the relationship between the USA and China turns sour?
+Do you think the scientists of the PLA, just maybe, are looking at how they can exploit this to their advantage if and when 1) they control 100% of the supply and 2) the relationship between the USA and China turns sour?

 If you think the CCP isn’t that evil, just look at what they’ve been doing with Fentanyl for years.
 They’re flooding the US market with cheap opioids, which is causing Americans to become debilitated or worse.
 In their minds, perhaps they think turnabout is fair play–after all, the West got them hooked on opium in the 1800s.
 But the control that China has over imports to the US today makes the Opium Wars pale in comparison.